mxballin/recordkeeping-governance/pages/commissions.md

 ---
-title: Mapping Comissions
+title: Mapping Commissions
 layout: page
-permalink: /blog/comissions.html
+permalink: /blog/commissions.html
 # Edit the markdown on in this file to describe your collection
 # Look in _includes/feature for options to easily add features to the page
 ---